mgajda/less-arbitrary/towards-better-union.md

   - type providers
 abstract: |
-  We present a principled theoretical framework for dealing with union types, and show its work in practice on JSON data structures.
+  We present a principled theoretical framework for inferring and checking the union types, and show its work in practice on JSON data structures.

   The framework poses a union type inference as a learning problem from multiple examples.
-  The categorical framework is
-  generic, and easily extensible.
+  The categorical framework is generic and easily extensible.
 date:   2020-06-19
 description: |
-  Proposes a new framework for union types that uses monoid and complete functions, and enjoys easier theoretical treatment than ad-hoc typing relations.
+  Proposes a new framework for union types that uses monoid and complete functions, and more accessible theoretical treatment than ad-hoc typing relations.
 link: "https://gitlab.com/migamake/json-autotype"
 bibliography: